 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 115,629 horizontal wells in 12 US states, through July 2019.
-Cumulative oil and gas production from these wells reached 11.9 billion bbl and 136 Tcf of natural gas.
-Ohio and West Virginia are deselected in most dashboards, as their production data is less current.
-Oklahoma is for now only available in our subscription services.
+These interactive presentations contain the latest oil & gas production data from 138,315 horizontal wells in 13 US states, through July.
+Cumulative oil and gas production from these wells reached 15.4 billion bbl and 174 Tcf of natural gas.
+Ohio and West Virginia are excluded from most overviews, as they have not yet reported July production data.

 This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
 The oil basins are preselected and the wells are grouped by the year in which production started.